 Debates are nothing but verbal battles between two characters.
 You will have to win a debate by using the right cards to reduce your opponent’s HP to zero.
 Arguments in stylized text format will appear on the screen and you will have to counter these arguments with the right cards to defeat your opponent.

-In Tears of Themis, you will get into a debate which might be related or completely unrelated to the main story.
-In such levels, it could be a verbal battle with the suspect or with someone who has no connection to the story, such as the rude pizza delivery guy, a shady shopkeeper or a nagging salesman.
-You will receive S-chips as first clear rewards if you win a debate in your first attempt.
+In Tears of Themis, you will get into a debate that might be related or completely unrelated to the main story.
+In such levels, it could be a verbal battle with the suspect or with someone who has no connection to the story, such as the rude pizza delivery guy, a shady shopkeeper, or a nagging salesman.
+You will receive S-chips as the first clear reward if you win a debate on your first attempt.

-The most important debate will begin in a Trial level of an episode.
+The most important debate will begin at a Trial level of an episode.
 This is when you will get into a verbal debate with the suspect or his/her attorney.

-The second sign would be a tiny color coded symbol on the left of your opponent’s name.
+The second sign would be a tiny color-coded symbol on the left of your opponent’s name.
 This colored symbol is the dominant attribute of the character.
 And the third sign would be the “recommended” power.
-Your deck must have a higher power than the recommended power to increase the chances of winning a debate.
+Your deck must have higher power than the recommended power to increase the chances of winning a debate.

-Under clear rewards, you will receive S-chips, Stellin (in-game currency) and oracles of justice, once you win a debate level.
-S-chips are first clear rewards.
+Under clear rewards, you will receive S-chips, Stellin (in-game currency), and oracles of justice, once you win a debate level.
+S-chips are the first clear rewards.
 You will get them when you clear the level for the first time.
 You won’t get them again if you replay the same level.